tho888/new-parametric-letterforms-tho888/README.md

 ##### 01/04/24 - 03/04/24 *(Week 6)*

 - Continued experimentation, trying out an arabic-style typeface similar to [this one](https://www.dafont.com/img/charmap/a/l/alhambra0.png)
-- This proved to be too difficul - creating curved line parameters that worked for each letter
+- This proved to be too difficult - creating curved line parameters that worked for each letter

 ___